 The culture of KPMG International and KPMG member firms is underpinned by a strong set of values and supporting policies and processes and enables the right attitudes and behaviors to permeate throughout the KPMG network.
 Our global leadership, working with regional and member firm leaderships, plays a critical role in establishing our commitment to quality and the highest standards of professional excellence.
-A culture based on quality, integrity and ethics is essential in an organization that carries out audits and other services on which stakeholders and investors rely.

-At KPMG Hungary we promote a culture in which consultation is encouraged and recognized as a strength.
+A culture based on quality, integrity, and ethics is essential in an organization that carries out audits and other services on which stakeholders and investors rely.
+At KPMG Korea, we promote a culture in which consultation is encouraged and recognized as a strength.

-Tone at the top means that KPMG Hungary leadership demonstrates commitment to quality, ethics and integrity and communicates its commitment to clients, stakeholders, and society at large.
+Tone at the top means that KPMG Korea leadership demonstrates commitment to quality, ethics, and integrity and communicates its commitment to clients, stakeholders, and society at large.

 Integrity is a critical characteristic that stakeholders expect and rely on.
-It is also the key KPMG value: "Above all, we act with integrity".
-Integrity means constantly striving to uphold the highest professional standards, providing sound goodquality advice and rigorously maintaining our independence.
+It is also the key KPMG Value: "Above all, we act with integrity".
+Integrity means constantly striving to uphold the highest professional standards, providing sound and good-quality advice and rigorously maintaining our independence.

-The KPMG values, which have been explicitly codified for a number of years, are embedded into the working practices and valuesbased compliance culture at KPMG Hungary.
-The KPMG values form the foundation of our culture and set the tone at the top.

-They also form the foundation of the KPMG approach to audit and shape how we work together.
+KPMG Values, which have been explicitly codified for a number of years, are embedded into the working practices and value-based compliance culture at KPMG Korea.
+KPMG Values form the foundation of our culture and set the tone at the top.
+They also form the foundation of our approach to audit and shape how we work together.